Sky100 Hong Kong is the highest observation deck in the city.

 Sky100 Hong Kong tickets

-This admission ticket gets you full access to everything there is to see at the only indoor observation deck in Hong Kong.
+The online Sky100 entry ticket recommended below gets you full access to everything there is to see at the only indoor observation deck in Hong Kong.

 It is valid for a single entry for up to 30 days after your purchase.